John-Richardson/GettingAndCleaningDataFinalProject/codeBook.md

 The tidy dataset contains only those features that are a mean or standard deviation of some kind.

-The values in the feature columns are the mean of the values in the original dataset, grouped by subjectLabel, and Activity.
+The values in the feature columns are the mean of the values in the original dataset, grouped by subjectLabel, Activity, and SubjectLabel + Activity.

+Note that when the data is grouped by activity only, then the SubjectLabel value is "AllSubjects".

+Note that when the data is grouped by subject only, then the ActibityName value is "AllActivities".